 The NSW Government have also released a Border Control Public Health Order.
 See HERE for latest info concerning NSW borders and entry.

 Bluesfest is a member of Live Performances Australia and adheres to its Ticketing Code of Practice.

-To eradicate any risk for the customer, should the event be again cancelled by government, Bluesfest 2021 ticket income will be held in a locked bank account, to guarantee ticket refunds.
+To eradicate any risk for the customer, should the event be cancelled by government, Bluesfest 2021 ticket income will be held in a locked bank account.

 We are now close to four months away from Bluesfest 2021, next Easter Long Weekend, 1st – 5th of April 2021.